kaifishr/NeuralAnnealing/README.md

 ## Discussion

 Apart from the fact that one should probably not optimize neural networks with simulated annealing, it is fun to play around with JAX and neural wetworks with discrete weights.

-Despite the high dimensionality of the neural network used with discrete trinary parameter configuration, ???% accuracy was achieved.
+Despite the high dimensionality of the used neural network, an accuracy of over 80% was achieved.

-Getting the hyperparameters for simulated annealing is a bit cumbersome.
-To optimize the weights of neural networks, involved a bit of trial and error to get the initial temperature as well as the annealing schedule right.
+Getting the hyperparameters right for simulated annealing is a bit cumbersome.
+It required quite a bit of trial and error to get the initial temperature as well as the annealing schedule right.

-Another difficulty regarding the neural networks, is the correct normalization of the network's predictions in case of discrete network parameters and step activation functions.
-It turns out that this is a crucial step before common loss functions can meaningfully applied.
+Another difficulty regarding the neural networks is the correct normalization of the network's predictions in case of discrete network parameters and step activation functions.
+It turns out that this is a crucial step before common loss functions can be meaningfully applied.

 ## Citation